tolitius/chazel/README.md

 now every time an entry gets updated a function we created above gets applied.

-since we have listener id, we can use it to remove this listener from the map:
+Since we have listener id, we can use it to remove this listener from the map:

 ```clojure
 chazel=> (remove-entry-listener m id)